OussamaSlimani/DevSecOps-internship/scrum/reports/sprint-05/day-02.md

 **Tomorrow:**

+- Install and configure Dastardly.
-- Add Trivy to the Docker project pipeline: Integrate it into your existing pipeline.
+- Add Dastardly to the pipeline.
-- Documentation for Trivy.
-- add the stage of runing the docker image to jenkins.
-- Explore OWASP ZAP: Learn about its features and how it works.
+- Learn how to push an image to dockerhub .